 Methods of Application:

 The most common and recommended method of application is through Embassy Recommendation, in which the applicant must contact a Japanese Embassy in their home country to obtain eligibility requirements and necessary forms.
-After passing the preliminary screening in Japanese embassy, the student must contact the appropriate Graduate School at the University of Tokyo to confirm the conditions and documentation needed for the application.
+After passing the preliminary screening in the Japanese embassy, the student must contact the appropriate Graduate School at the University of Tokyo to confirm the conditions and documentation needed for the application.

 The University Recommendation method is specific to the University of Tokyo, and all application procedures are conducted directly with the university.
-The student must obtain a strong recommendation letter from a professor at the University of Tokyo, which is sent with an Application form, Application Form for Your Choice of Program, Field of Study and Research Plan, proof of language proficiency and other official documents to the university.
+The student must obtain a strong recommendation letter from a professor at the University of Tokyo, which is sent with an Application form, Application Form for Your Choice of Program, Field of Study and Research Plan, proof of language proficiency, and other official documents to the university.
 From these, the university and its designated graduate school select and recommend research students directly to MEXT as candidates for the Japanese government scholarship.